NorwegianVeterinaryInstitute/NVIpackager/README.md

         It is easy to change to Public later.
     -   Mark for Add a README file.
     -   Choose the .gitignore template for R.
-    -   Choose a licence, For example MIT, BSD 3-clause
+    -   Choose a licence, For example “Apache 2.0”, “MIT” or “BSD 3-clause”.
+“Apache 2.0” is recommended.

 2. Create the repository.